oracle/graal/substratevm/DEBUGINFO.md

 You can also add extra directories to the search path.
 Note that gdb does not understand zip format file systems so any extra entries you add must identify a directory tree containing the relevant sources.
-Once again. top leel entries in the directory added to the search path must correspond to the top level package for the classes whose sources are being included.
+Once again. top level entries in the directory added to the search path must correspond to the top level package for the classes whose sources are being included.